NBISweden/development-guidelines/README.md

 your colleagues (current and future), and that we do not want to end up with unmaintainable software.

-Therefore:  For a brand new project, use a major programming language that we have expertise for within NBIS.
+Therefore: for a brand new project, use a major programming language that we have expertise for within NBIS.

 At the time of writing, GitHub tells us that our "top languages" in our